How To Start A Nonprofit In Washington DC

 If your nonprofit is located within the District of Columbia you will need to apply for a Certificate of Occupancy, a document that describes what a piece of land, building, or structure can be used for in the District of Columbia.
 The application process typically involves an official inspection of the building or location to ensure that it can safely support the business your nonprofit intends to carry out there, and you’ll need a Certificate of Occupancy even if your nonprofit operates out of someone’s home.
 The application fee varies based on the location’s square footage.
 (However, nonprofits operating out of an individual’s home must apply for a Home Occupation Permit instead.)

-To apply, download the Certificate of Occupancy application from the DC Department of Consumer and Regulatory Affair’s website, and submit your application in person to the DCRA’s Permit Center at 1100 4th Street SW, Second Floor.
+To apply, download the Certificate of Occupancy application from the DC Department of Licensing & Consumer Protection’s website, and submit your application in person to the DLCP’s Permit Center at 1100 4th Street SW, Second Floor.
 You will need to include your nonprofit’s Certificate of Occupancy as an attachment when you apply for the District of Columbia Charitable Solicitation License and the Basic Business License (see the paragraphs below).

 Should a District of Columbia Nonprofit Register as a Charity?

-If your nonprofit solicits (or intends to solicits) charitable contributions from the public, apply for government grants, or otherwise operate as a charitable organization, you’ll need to apply for a Charitable Solicitation License with the Department of Consumer & Regulatory Affairs.
-Learn more at our guide to registering as a Washington, D.C., charity.
+If your nonprofit solicits (or intends to solicits) charitable contributions from the public, apply for government grants, or otherwise operate as a charitable organization, you’ll need to apply for a Charitable Solicitation License with the Department of Licensing & Consumer Protection.
+Learn more at our guide to registering as a Washington DC charity.

-Yes, all Districtd of Columbia nonprofits must apply to the DCRA for a Basic Business License, but there are two options available depending on the nature of your nonprofit.
+Yes, all District of Columbia nonprofits must apply to the DLCP for a Basic Business License, but there are two options available depending on the nature of your nonprofit.

 - Nonprofits that won’t solicit charitable contributions pay $324.50 in combined fees to apply for the DC Basic Business License in the General Category.